ServBay Documentation: Manage Databases with Adminer

 PostgreSQL

-in the System dropdown. - Enter the connection details:
+from the System dropdown. - Enter the server details:

 /Applications/ServBay/tmp

-. - Username: Find the PostgreSQL username in the ServBay app under "Database".
+. - Username: Find the PostgreSQL username in ServBay's "Database" tab.

-- Database: Enter the name of the database you wish to connect to (e.g., the default
+- Database: Enter the database name, such as the default

 postgres